There’s nothing worse than outsourcing your writing to a freelancer, or agency, and the finished piece being nothing like you had imagined.

 - and how many revisions you can expect.

-This is the time to be asking questions, and ensuring that you’ll get what you want at the end of the it.
+This is the time to be asking questions and ensuring that you’ll get what you want at the end of it.

 Make sure you’re aware of what the writer needs you to do, and that you deliver it in plenty of time.
 Failure to do so can mean your project gets put on hold, and deadlines potentially missed.